April 29, 2025

 2. Consider your audience

 Your listeners are the life force of your show, so your name should appeal to them.
-Figure out who they are and what they want from your podcast, then focus on titles that communicate that information.
+Figure out who they are, what they want from your podcast, and what keywords they might use to find content like yours.
+Understanding your audience demographics helps shape effective naming decisions that will resonate with your target listeners.

 Serial was a fantastic name for a crime podcast show for journalists and true crime enthusiasts: “Serial” is common journalistic parlance for a story told in installments, and the word also sounds a little bit like “serious” and “serial killer” — perfect for a show whose first season was about a murder case.